RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

 ## Inspecting Shared Memory State

-The `redhawk-shminfo` program, installed with REDHAWK, allows system maintainers to view the current state of their shared memory filesystem.
+The `redhawk-shminfo` program allows system maintainers to view the current state of their shared memory filesystem.

 By default, it shows the total and current free shared memory amounts on the system, followed by a listing of REDHAWK heaps:
 ```bash